TheAlmightyMight/TypeScript-Node-Template/README.md

 Very easy to use and set up Express app created to ease the process of starting a new (TypeScript + node JS) project.

-Todo: add types folder and include in typeRoots option

 ## Available scripts

 To set up your app for production you can run `npm run setup:prod`